Label305/Auja/README.md

 - Dispatcher
 - Stores

-In that order the dataflow will commence, the user does something in the view.
-Triggers an action, which is dispatched to certain stores.
-The stores will do process/store the newly received data and, if applicable, emit that they have changed.
-Now the React views, using Fluxxor, will be notified that the state has changed after which the view will re-render with all React goodness.
+This is also the order of dataflow, starting with the user doing something in the view.
+This triggers an action, which is dispatched to certain stores.
+The stores will process/store the newly received data and, if applicable, emit that they have changed.
+Now the React views will be notified, through Fluxxor, that the state has changed after which the view will re-render with all React goodness.

 Requests and Routing
 ---